 Requirements for Major and Minor Programs

-In an era when many majors are inflated because of the influence of careerism, specialization, and external accrediting agencies, the credit hour requirements for the philosophy major are modest 30.
-This is because we take seriously the value of electives in the student s college program, the value of exploring and discovering one's real interests.
+In an era when many majors are inflated because of the influence of careerism, specialization, and external accrediting agencies, the credit hour requirements for the philosophy major are a modest 30.
+This is because we take seriously the value of electives in the student's college program, the value of exploring and discovering one's real interests.
 The number of required hours in philosophy is also modest because we wish to encourage students to discover the importance of relating philosophy to other fields through double majors, minors, and clusters of elective courses indicating developed proficiencies.

 All of the above emphasizes the importance of the advising relationship.
 In order to facilitate this relationship, the philosophy major requires a study plan through which the student's work can be consciously developed and articulated.
 A first draft of the study plan must be completed with the advisor by the beginning of the junior year, revised each successive semester, and completed in the capstone course.

 Students majoring in philosophy must complete a minimum of 30 hours in the department, including PHI 103, 495 and 4 of the 5 history of philosophy courses (311, 312, 313, 314, 315) and one course in non-Western philosophy.
 Students majoring in philosophy are required to complete the B.A. degree program unless they have also completed a second major and the B.S. degree cognate for that major.

 Students seeking a minor concentration in philosophy are invited to work out an appropriate program with any member of the department.
 The program must include a minimum of 18 hours of philosophy, at least 6 hours of which must be upper division.

 Courses numbered 311, 312, 313, 314, 315 and 380 may be repeated for credit when, as is usual, their content varies.
 Each philosophy course is designed to benefit students who, whatever their fields of concentration, are reasonably prepared and interested in its topic.